 Finally, please note that this site itself is an open source project, and contains the wealth of information that it does because people like you have contributed to it.
 If you find any information that is incorrect on the site, or if there is a topic that you believe should be added to the site, please visit our GitHub repository and either file an issue on the issue tracker or, better yet, send us a pull request and contribute your knowledge to the rest of the NuGet community.

 Latest Preview Release: 3.0 RC

-NuGet 3.0 RC was released on April 29, 2015 for the Visual Studio 2015 RC release.
-This release fixes many outstanding issues in previous beta builds with a number of performance improvements to share.
+NuGet 3.0 RC2 was released on June 3, 2015 for the Visual Studio 2015 RC release.
+This release fixes many outstanding issues in previous builds with a number of performance and network improvements to share.

 Since the 3.0 Preview release, we implemented the new NuGet 3.0 protocol to help streamline search and deliver packages.
 We have integrated a number of fixes and performance tunings into the Visual Studio UI and Powershell clients.

 NuGet 2.8.5 was released on April 29, 2015.

 NuGet 2.8.5 is a minor update to our 2.8.3 VSIX with some targeted fixes and support for DNX and ASP.NET Core.